thomas051083/psd-psw/event-details/sports-and-family-day/FAQ.md

 	<b>Step 1:</b> Sign in to your Eventbrite account.
 Select ‘Tickets’. <br>
 	<b>Step 2:</b> Select Public Service Transformation Conference 2019 tickets <br>
 	<b>Step 3:</b> Select ‘Print Tickets’. <br>
-	Please take note that you will need to use the email address for signing up for an Eventbrite account to do so. <br>
+	Please take note that you will need to use the same email used to register for an Eventbrite account to do so.<br>
 </li>
 <br>
 <li>